 The Painted Photograph: Selections from the B. & H. Henisch Photo-History Collection

 Photographers in the 19th and early 20th centuries enhanced their work with water colors, oil paints, chalk, charcoal and crayon to simulate the splendors of traditional oil portraits of the upper classes.
-This Penn State University Libraries' Special Collections exhibit on display through July 30 in the Hensich Room, 201A Pattee Library, University Park, shows the rich variety and range of techniques and materials used on a selection of painted photographs.
+This Penn State University Libraries' Special Collections exhibit on display through Friday, Dec.
+8, in the Hensich Room, 201A Pattee Library, University Park, shows the rich variety and range of techniques and materials used on a selection of painted photographs.

 Academic Libraries Around the World